julianaaguilar/Settlements-and-Fires/README.md

 	3. Run $ pipenv shell
 	4. Run $ FLASK_APP=run.py pipenv run flask run
 	5. Open your favourite browser and go to the path indicated by the python console.
 Usually: 127.0.0.1000
-	6. Place your request (it takes several minutes, between 5 and 15, depending on the request.
+	6. Place your request (it takes several minutes, between 5 and 15, depending on the request).

-	Sample data:
-	As mentioned, github only includes a demo version.
-If complete files are downloaded as previously specified you need to modify "/app/__init__.py" to reflect these changes.

-	Specific feutures:
+	7. If dates don't display automatically, type a starting and ending date between 2018-02-01 and 2018-03-13.
+	Please keep the format, it corresponds to year/month/day.
+	8. If you get your previous search, instead of the new one, refres your browser.

-		By placing the mouse on top of the fire you can see its main characteristics.
+	Specific features:By placing the mouse on top of the fire you can see its main characteristics.

-# Packages
+# Instructions -Option 2
 	The virtual environment should handle all downloads.
 These packages will be automatically installed after step 2 in the previous intructions.
 	However, if you find problems intalling the packages these are some of the steps we followed.

-	'''
-	NOTE ON INSTALLING LIBRARIES:
-	*Most of the libraries are easily installed using "sudo pip3 install" *Cartopy required installing Anaconda, however, there might be other ways to install it without Anaconda.
-	*We include the commands we used to install Cartopy and Folium:
-	'''
+	0. Install packages

+	use pip install <package> --user
+	for the following packages:
+	flask = "*"
+	rtree = "*"
+	fiona = "*"
+	geopandas = "*"
+	matplotlib = "*"
+	pyshp = "*"
+	pandas = "*"
+	folium = "*"
+	pathlib = "*"
+	rasterio = "==1.0a12"
+	numpy = "*"
+	requests = "*"
+	regex = "*"
+	"beautifulsoup4" = "*"

 	'''
 	Install Anaconda (REQUIRED TO INSTALL CARTOPY)